The Little Foxes (film)

 The Little Foxes is a 1941 American drama film directed by William Wyler.
 The screenplay by Lillian Hellman is based on her 1939 play The Little Foxes.
-Hellman's ex-husband Arthur Kober, Dorothy Parker and her husband Alan Campbell contributed additional scenes and dialogue.
+Hellman's ex-husband Arthur Kober, Dorothy Parker and Parker's husband Alan Campbell contributed additional scenes and dialogue.

 The film's title comes from Chapter 2, Verse 15 of the Song of Solomon in the King James version of the Bible, which reads, "Take us the foxes, the little foxes, that spoil the vines: for our vines have tender grapes."

 Plot

 The Hubbards, a wealthy but corrupt family, are entertaining a dinner guest, William Marshall, a prominent Chicago businessman with whom they hope to partner in an enterprise to build a cotton mill in their sleepy Alabama town, called Paltou, taking advantage of low wages paid to workers.
 Marshall looks favorably on the plan and invites Regina Giddens to let him show her Chicago.
-After he leaves, Regina reveals that she plans to move to Chicago, taking her 17 year old daughter, Alexandra, with her.
+After he leaves, Regina reveals that she plans to move to Chicago, taking her 17-year-old daughter, Alexandra, with her.
 She plans to finally live the privileged life she believes she deserves, away from the backward place where they presently live.

-Regina, thoroughly scheming, proceeds to drive a hard bargain with her equally scheming brothers, Oscar and Ben, for a forty-percent share of the mill in exchange for persuading Horace to invest $75,000, only a one-third share.
-She sends Alexandra to Baltimore to bring her father home, supposedly because Regina misses him.
-At the end of the evening, Oscar cruelly slaps Birdie across the face, which startled Alexandra.
-Birdie dismissed it as her spraining her ankle.
+Regina, thoroughly scheming, proceeds to drive a hard bargain with her equally scheming brothers, Oscar and Ben, for a forty-percent share of the mill in exchange for persuading her husband Horace to invest $75,000, only a one-third share.
+She sends Alexandra to Baltimore to bring Horace home, supposedly because Regina misses him.
+At the end of the evening, Oscar cruelly slaps his wife Birdie across the face, which startles Alexandra.
+Birdie dismisses it as her spraining her ankle.

 When Alexandra accuses childhood friend, David Hewitt, a journalist for the local newspaper, of not liking anyone in her family, he teases her saying he likes one person — her papa.
 Bidding her farewell at the train station as she leaves to pick up her father, he instructs her to open her eyes to circumstances surrounding her and to “think for yourself.”
 On her trip, he encourages her to widen her world, speak to strangers, and go beyond the societal conventions for women.
 Realizing that she will resent him for revealing truths about her unsavory family, he gently prods her to increase awareness.
 On another occasion, when asked by Regina whether he is courting her daughter, David replies that at present he is not declaring his intention, but that if he decides to do so, he will not care whether or not she approves.